blitz/x86.lol/_posts/2022-11-26-lanzaboote.md

 For UKI, the boot flow looks like this.

-1. UEFI verifies and loads sytemd-boot.
+1. UEFI verifies and loads systemd-boot.
 2. systemd-boot looks for UKIs and the user can select one to boot.
 3. systemd-boot loads and starts the UKI.
 4. The UKI boots the Linux kernel and intrd that it finds embedded in